garulovilla/backup/README.md

       "subfolder": "",

       // When a folder is specified in from path, is posible filter
-      // the files/folder inside the folder with this option (optional, default ="" <no filter>) "match": "",
+      // the files/folder inside the folder with this option
+      // it is possible set multiple filters separated with ";" (optional, default ="" <no filter>) "match": "",

       // Rename the file o folder (optional, default=current name of file/folder)